 Separate performance standards are established for each service category.
 While local fixed route services recorded about 58 percent of all riders boarding in 2017, the number of Express patrons has been continuously growing in recent years.
 Table 3-2 summarizes boarding trends on each Pierce Transit service during the past seven years.
+However, ridership saw steady declines following the reductions (most of which took place in September 2013).
+The changes resulting from the Network Analysis weren't implemented until March 2017.
+While Pierce Transit did see increases following that change, it wasn't enough to offset years of loss.
 Figure 3-1 illustrates this information graphically.